+- (i) To address front door coupling susceptibility for any kind of PEDs: - (A) EUROCAE, 'Guidance for the use of Portable Electronic Devices (PEDs) on Board Aircraft', ED-130A / RTCA DO-363 'Guidance for the Development of Portable Electronic Devices (PED) Tolerance for Civil Aircraft', Section 5; or - (B) EUROCAE, 'Aircraft Design and Certification for Portable Electronic Device (PED) Tolerance', ED-239 / RTCA DO-307A, Section 4.

-- (i) to address front door coupling susceptibility for any kind of PEDs: - (A) RTCA, 'Guidance on allowing transmitting portable, electronic devices (T-PEDs) on aircraft', DO-294C (or later revisions), Appendix 5C; or - (B) RTCA, 'Aircraft design and certification for portable electronic device (PED) tolerance', DO-307 (including Change 1 or later revisions), Section 4; and - (ii) to address back door coupling susceptibility for T-PEDs: - (A) EUROCAE, 'Guidance for the use of portable electronic devices (PEDs) on board aircraft', ED-130 (or later revisions), Annex 6; - (B) RTCA DO-294C (or later revisions), Appendix 6D; or - (C) RTCA DO-307 (including Change 1 or later revisions), Section 3. - (2) Alternative EMI assessment of C-PEDs - (i) For front door coupling: - (A) C-PEDs should comply with the levels as defined by: - (a) EUROCAE/RTCA, 'Environmental conditions and test procedures for airborne equipment', ED-14D/DO-160D (or later revisions), Section 21, Category M, for operation in the passenger compartment and the flight crew compartment; and - (b) EUROCAE ED-14E/RTCA DO-160E (or later revisions), Section 21, Category H, for operation in areas not accessible during the flight. - (B) If the C-PEDs are electronic flight bags used in the flight crew compartment, an alternative compliance method described in EASA, 'General acceptable means of compliance for airworthiness of products, part and appliances', AMC-20, AMC 20-25 ('Airworthiness and operational considerations for electronic flight bags'), may be used. - (ii) For back door coupling the EMI assessment described in (1)(ii) should be performed. - (3) Alternative EMI assessment of cargo tracking devices
+The use of RTCA, 'Guidance on Allowing Transmitting Portable, Electronic Devices (T-PEDs) on Aircraft', DO-294C (or later revisions), Appendix 5C; or RTCA, 'Aircraft Design and Certification for Portable Electronic Device (PED) Tolerance', DO-307 (including Change 1 or later revisions), Section 4, may be acceptable.

+- (ii) To address back door coupling susceptibility for T-PEDs: - (A) EUROCAE, 'Guidance for the use of portable electronic devices (PEDs) on board aircraft', ED-130A/RTCA DO-363, Section 6; or - (B) EUROCAE, 'Aircraft Design and Certification for Portable Electronic Device (PED) Tolerance', ED-239 / RTCA DO-307A, Section 3.

+The use of EUROCAE, 'Guidance for the use of Portable Electronic Devices (PEDs) on Board Aircraft', ED-130, Annex 6; or RTCA DO-294C (or later revisions), Appendix 6D; or RTCA DO-307 (including Change 1 or later revisions), Section 3, may be acceptable.

+- (2) Alternative EMI assessment of C-PEDs - (i) For front door coupling: - (A) C-PEDs should comply with the levels as defined by: - (a) EUROCAE/RTCA, 'Environmental conditions and test procedures for airborne equipment', ED-14D/DO-160D (or later revisions), Section 21, Category M, for operation in the passenger compartment and the flight crew compartment; and - (b) EUROCAE ED-14D/RTCA DO-160D (or later revisions), Section 21, Category H, for operation in areas not accessible during the flight. - (B) If the C-PEDs are electronic flight bags used in the flight crew compartment and if the DO-160 testing described in (A) identifies inadequate margins for interference or has not been performed, it is necessary to test the C-PED in each aircraft model in which it will be operated.
+The C-PED should be tested in operation on the aircraft to show that no interference occurs with the aircraft equipment.
+This testing should be performed in a real aircraft, and credit may be given to other similarly equipped aircraft (meaning in particular that they have the same avionics equipment) of the same make and model as the one tested.

+applicable from 09/07/2019

+- itting canabilities - (ii) To address back-door coupling susceptibility for C-PEDs with transmitting capabilities, the EMI assessment described in (1)(ii) should be performed. - (3) Alternative EMI assessment of cargo tracking devices